Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Polynomials and the connectedness loci

 A well-known result due to Douady and Hubbard \cite{DH1a} shows that these connectedness loci are connected.
 Their argument is based on considering the explicit conformal isomorphism

-given by $\B_d(c)=B_{c}(c)$, where $B_{c}$ is the B\"{o}ttcher coordinate~\eqref{Bottcher} of $P_c$.
+given by $\B_d(c):=B_{c}(c)$, where $B_{c}$ is the B\"{o}ttcher coordinate~\eqref{Bottcher} of $P_c$.

-By means of the conformal isomorphism $\B_d$, parameter external rays $R_{\theta}$ and equipotentials $E_r$ are defined, similarly, as $\B_d$-preimages of straight rays going to infinity and round circles around $0$, respectively.
+By means of the conformal isomorphism $\B_d$, \textit{parameter external rays} $R_{\theta}$ and \textit{equipotentials} $E_r$ are defined as $\B_d$-preimages of straight rays going to infinity and round circles around $0$, respectively.

 A polynomial $P_{c}$ (also the corresponding parameter $c$) is called \textit{hyperbolic} if $P_{c}$ has an attracting periodic point.
-This attracting fixed point necessarily attracts orbit of the finite critical point.
+This attracting periodic point necessarily attracts orbit of the finite critical point.
 The set of hyperbolic parameters in $\M_d$, which is open by definition, is a union of some components of $\daron \M_d$.
-These components are called \textit{hyperbolic components}.
+These components are called the \textit{hyperbolic components}.

 \textit{The main hyperbolic component} is defined as the set of parameter values $c$ for which $P_{c}$ has an attracting fixed point.
-Outside of the closure of this set all the fixed points become repelling.
+Outside of the closure of this set all fixed points become repelling.
 Consider a parameter $c$ in a hyperbolic component $\hh \subset \daron \M_d$, and suppose that $\overline {b}_{c}$ denotes the corresponding attracting cycle with period $k>1$.
 On the boundary of $\hh$ this cycle becomes neutral, and there are $d-1$ parameters $c_i\in \partial \hh$ where $P_{c_i}$ has a \textit{parabolic} cycle with multiplier equal to one.
-One of these parameters, which we call it the \textit{root} of $\hh$ and denote it by $c_{root}$, divides the connectedness locus into two pieces.
+One of these parameters, which is called the \textit{root} of $\hh$ and is denoted by $c_{root}$, divides the connectedness locus into two pieces.
 Indeed, any hyperbolic component has one root and $d-2$ \textit{co-roots}.
 The root is the landing point of two parameter rays, while every co-root is the landing point of a single parameter ray.
 See Figure~\ref{julia}.
 For a proof of these statements one may consult \cite{DH1a}, for the quadratic polynomials, and \cite{Sch} for arbitrary degree unicritical polynomials.